2040 Official Community Plan

 Policy 6.10.3.
 Rental Conversion.

-Prohibit the conversion of existing residential rental buildings to condominium status when the rental vacancy rate falls below five per cent in Kelowna.
+Prohibit the conversion of existing residential rental buildings with greater than four units to condominium status when rental vacancy falls below five per cent in Kelowna, unless the conversion is for the purpose of creating affordable rental housing with a Section 219 covenant registered on each strata title.

 Policy 6.10.4.
 Tenant Assistance.